amitjavilaventura/DNAme/README.md

 1. Read the information in the *Info* section.

-2. Read the theory in the *Theory* section.
+2. *optional* Read the theory at Wikipedia to understand the processes behind *DNAme*.

-  + This section is to understand the processes behind *DNAme*, so don't use it for teaching purposes, because it may contain accuracies.

 3. Go to the *DNA your name* section: